 Minnesota Statutes Chapter 353 sets the rates for employer and employee contributions.
 These statutes are established and amended by the state legislature.
 The District makes annual contributions to the pension plans equal to the amount required by State Statutes.
-PERF Basic Plan members and Coordinated Plan members are required to contribute 9.10% and 5.50%, respectively, of their annual covered salary in 2007.
-Contribution rates in the Coordinated Plan increased in 2008 to 6.0%.
+PERF Basic Plan members and Coordinated Plan members are required to contribute 9.10% and 6.00%, respectively, of their annual covered salary in 2008.
+Contribution rates in the Coordinated Plan increased in 2009 to 6.75%.

-The District was required to contribute the following percentages of annual covered payroll: 11.78% for Basic Plan PERF members, 6.25% for Coordinated Plan PERF members.
-Employer contribution rates for the Coordinated Plan increased to 6.50% effective January 1, 2008.
-The District's contributions to the Public Employees' Retirement Fund for the years ending June 30, 2008, 2007, and 2006, were \$344,019, \$321,403, and \$289,263, respectively.
+The District was required to contribute the following percentages of annual covered payroll: 11.78% for Basic Plan PERF members, 6.50% for Coordinated Plan PERF members.
+The District's contributions to the Public Employees' Retirement Fund for the years ending June 30, 2009, 2008, and 2007, were \$369,177, \$344,019 and \$321,403, respectively.
 The District's contributions were equal to the contractually required contributions for each year as set by state statute.